GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

     $ conda activate
     $ conda deactivate

 Now that Anaconda works, we add the needed astronomy software.
-Add the Astroconda channel and the Gemini channel.
+Add conda-forge and the Gemini channel.
 Those channels host the conda astronomy packages.

 ::

-    $ conda config --add channels http://ssb.stsci.edu/astroconda
+    $ conda config --add channels conda-forge
     $ conda config --add channels http://astroconda.gemini.edu/public

 The next step is to create a virtual environment and install the DRAGONS